IAM tutorial: Define permissions to access Amazon resources based on tags - Amazon Identity and Access Management

 Step 3: Create roles

 Create the following IAM roles and attach the access-same-project-team policy that you created in the previous step.
-For more information about creating IAM roles, see Creating a role to delegate permissions to an IAM user.
+For more information about creating IAM roles, see Create a role to delegate permissions to an IAM user.
 If you choose to use federation instead of IAM users and roles, see IAM tutorial: Use SAML session tags for ABAC.

 Job function Role name Role tags Role description